peterdesmet/movebank2gbif/mapping.md

 #### [rightsHolder](http://rs.tdwg.org/dwc/terms/index.htm#rightsHolder)

 Recommended...
 SCD: The definition is "A person or organization owning or managing rights over the resource".
-If we consider that these are public domain data and think of the analogy of a museum that has specimens originally collected by different groups or individuals, and the museum is the RightsHolder, then here we should use the use the **static value** `University of Konstanz`.
-If it should rather represent who/what should be cited for the use of the data, the other option would be to concatenate author names as stored in `creator`.
+If we consider that these are public domain data and think of the analogy of a museum that has specimens originally collected by different groups or individuals, and the museum is the RightsHolder, then here we could use the use the **static value** `University of Konstanz`.
+If it should rather represent who/what should be cited for the use of the data, we could concatenate author names as stored in `creator`.
 Or we could skip.
 We don't collect information about the institutional "owner" for datasets (often there would be multiple affiliations that might or might not change with authors change jobs, so it would get complicated).

 #### [accessRights](http://rs.tdwg.org/dwc/terms/index.htm#accessRights)